Location: Savannah, GA

 Nefeli Tsiouti is currently based in Cyprus.
 Her dance training ranges from ballet to hip-hop/ Breaking, and she danced professionally thru-out Europe and the UK (2006-18).
 She has an MA in Choreography, MSc in Dance Science, a Sports Massage Diploma, and is finishing her Physiotherapy degree.
 She is the Founder / Manager of Project Breakalign, an international research project to address injuries in hip-hop dancers, and has organized the Cyprus Dance Science Conference since 2018.
 She is a member of the IADMS Education Committee, The International Federation of Holistic Therapists (awarded "Sports Therapist of the Year" 2018), and has taught / guest lectured in Europe, USA, Canada, and Hong-Kong.
 Nefeli has a mission for addressing injuries in hip-hop dancers, and has been awarded scholarships and research grants to support this vision.

 Location: London, UK

 Leanne is currently working as a lecturer in Dance Science at Trinity Laban and Bird College.
-Leanne also works within the Health Department at Trinity Laban.
 Leanne’s educational background includes a Foundation in Dance from London Studio Centre, a BA(hons) in Dance Performance from Middlesex University and an MSc in Dance Science from Trinity Laban.
-She is also an active member of the International Association for Dance Medicine and Science and volunteers as part of their Student Committee which involves the organisation of events and initiatives for students studying dance medicine and science.
+She is also an active member of the International Association for Dance Medicine and Science and volunteers as part of their Promotions Committee.